Enhancing evidence estimation through informed probability density approximation: Method

 The kernel density estimator (KDE) is a fast standard method for density estimation of lower-dimensional problems~\cite{sheather1991reliable,botev_2010}.
 The Morph approximation factorizes a higher-dimensional probability density into a product of low-dimensional factors, each of which can be estimated efficiently with KDEs.
 Throughout this work, the multivariate KDE with a Gaussian kernel~\cite{virtanen2020scipy} is used to estimate the densities $P_{b}(\boldsymbol{\theta}_{b})$ and $P_{s}(\boldsymbol{\theta}_{s})$ which are used both in $\mathcal{M}_{L}(\boldsymbol{\theta})$ and $\mathcal{C}(\boldsymbol{\theta}_{b})$.

 To construct $\mathcal{M}_L(\boldsymbol{\theta})$, we compute $\mathcal{C}(\boldsymbol{\theta}_b)$ for every candidate block $b\subset\Gamma$.
-Then, a seeded greedy maximization, SGM (see Algorithm~\ref{sgm}): sort all blocks by \emph{decreasing} $\mathcal{C}$; iterate over the top $K$ blocks as seeds; for each seed, greedily add the highest-scoring non-overlapping blocks until $m$ blocks are selected; return the run with the largest total score.
-The SGM achieves a $1/L$-approximation to the maximum-weight selection, thus avoiding the NP-hard exact search for $L>2$ while remaining fast and scalable \cite{2006mestre}.
+Then, a seeded greedy maximization, SGM (see Algorithm~\ref{sgm}): sort all blocks by \emph{decreasing} $\mathcal{C}$; iterate over the top $K$ blocks as seeds; for each seed, greedily add the highest-scoring non-overlapping blocks until $m$ blocks are selected; return the run with the largest sum of total correlations.
+For $L=2$, where the optimum is computationally tractable, SGM achieves or closely approaches optimality on our benchmarks; while for $L>2$, it maintains similarly high performance relative to the best computed sum of total correlations (see \mbox{Figure~\ref{fig:sgm_ilp_accuracy_runtime})}.
 The product structure of the Morph approximation allows each factor to propose samples independently.
 Taking one draw from each factor gives joint samples that one can evaluate under the posterior.
 In practice, fast KDEs enable us to generate large arrays of samples almost instantly.
 We leverage this feature to vectorize KDE draws and assemble batched joint proposals in a single pass.

 To compare the efficiency of the Morph approximation under different sampling methods, we introduce a particular case of the GSS method \cite{fan2011choosing} that incorporates the Morph approximation as the proposal distribution.
 We refer to this method as \textit{Morphed Steppingstone Sampling} (MSS).
 The Python implementation of GSS presented in Ref.~\cite{zahraoui2025generalized}, combined with the Morph approximation, is utilized in Section~\ref{appli:stats}.